Managing Difficult People

 At worst, you will have managed to keep things on a civil and professional basis - and at best you could be moving closer towards finding resolution with those you find most challenging.

-return to managing upwards, downwards and sideways...
+return to managing key stakeholders and presenting value ...